The Strange Allies

-The Strange Allies: Poland and the United States, 1941-1945 is a 1978 book by Richard C. Lukas.
+The Strange Allies: Poland and the United States, 1941-1945 is a 1978 book by Richard C. Lukas, published by University of Tennessee Press.
 It deals with the relationship between the United States and the Polish government-in-exile during World War II and highlighted the impact of American Polonia in United States-Polish relations.

 Lukas continued this topic with Bitter Legacy: Polish-American Relations in the Wake of World War II (1982), described by one reviewer as a "sequel" to The Strange Allies.
 Bitter Legacy deals with postwar Polish history and Polish-American relations, as well as the aid that was extended to Poland after World War II.